Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/07 - Infrastructure As a Service/README.md

 Skill Description
 -----------------
-The Fellow how to utilize the services (virtualized computing resources) provided by AWS to create and manage application environments.
+The Fellow will be able to utilize the services (virtualized computing resources) provided by AWS to create and manage application environments.

 Outputs